cyupa/website/src/pages/help/import-your-data/convert-spreadsheet/index.md

 ## Structured and unstructured data

 Spreadsheets consist of rows and columns with each cell containing a single entry.
-The first row is usually a header row which describes the column.
-Because each entry is in a separate cell in a unique column, this is **structured data**.
+The first row is a header row which describes the column.
+Because each entry is in a separate cell in a unique column, this is structured data.

 Dovetail is designed to work with unstructured data, so Dovetail notes are more like a Word document.
-Notes consist of a title, followed by a single, continuous block of rich text called the ‘Body’.
-This is **unstructured data**.
+Notes consist of a title, followed by a single, continuous block of rich text called the ‘Content’.
+This is unstructured data.

 ## Converting structured data

-When creating notes from a spreadsheet of data, you will need to decide how you will manage the conversion from structured data to unstructured data.

-One way to do this is to combine the columns in your spreadsheet together.
-This way you can map multiple spreadsheet columns to the body of the note.
-Another way to think about this is moving from ‘horizontal’ to ‘vertical’.
+When you import a spreadsheet into Dovetail, you’re converting structured data in the spreadsheet to unstructured data in notes, tags, or insights.

-For example, imagine you have a spreadsheet of responses to survey questions.
+Imagine you have a spreadsheet of responses to survey questions.
 Each question is a separate column, and the answers are cells in each column:

 ---